MehrAlsNix/Preconditions/README.md

 [![Build Status](https://travis-ci.org/MehrAlsNix/Preconditions.svg?branch=develop)](https://travis-ci.org/MehrAlsNix/Preconditions)

-Preconditions are ment to be an alternative way to ensure that a precondition for a specific method is given.
+Preconditions are meant to be an alternative way to ensure that a precondition for a specific method is given.

 ## Available checks

 - checkArgument()
 - checkArgNotNull()
+- checkNotNull()
+- checkElementIndex()
+- checkPositionIndex()
+- checkPositionIndexes()
+- checkValue()

 ## Additional exceptions

+- IndexOutOfBoundsException
 - NullPointerException

 ## Example